 In her spare time, Joleen volunteers with Infinite Woofs, a local animal rescue, is the chair of her son’s school council, and treasurer of the fundraising committee in her community to build a new playground this summer!
 She also adores anything Disney!

-Diahann is the Project Manager for Homelessness Integrated Solutions.
+Diahann is the Program Manager for Homelessness Initiatives.
 She graduated from Grant MacEwan University with a Bachelor of Applied Human Services Administration and more recently obtained a Master of Leadership from the University of Guelph.
 Diahann has 30 years’ experience in the Human Services field which has ignited a passion for advocating and supporting those in need.
 Her previous experiences have given her the knowledge to create safe spaces, use a trauma informed lens and acknowledge that one’s success is an individual’s choice.

 Diahann lives on Fishing Lake Metis Settlement with her family.
 She thrives being with her friends and family and is learning to have free time.

-Susan was hired as an Executive Assistant for RDN in 2022.
-She has 5 children and loves traveling with her family.
-When the land border first opened up they headed to Las Vegas and Disneyland.
-She loves exercising, especially running and love to bake cakes.
+Susan enjoys travelling with her family to anywhere warm.
+She loves exercising, especially running and loves to bake cakes.
 Susan's passion is helping others and she is excited to work for Rural Development Network in this role.

 Emma is the Project Manager of Community Development and Homelessness Estimations.
 She graduated from Acadia University with a Bachelor of Community Development and from the University of Alberta with a Master of Arts in Community Engagement.
 Emma’s research and work experience have focused on poverty reduction and community wellness.
 She is passionate about supporting rural communities in their efforts to reduce poverty and homelessness and advocate for community health and wellness.
 Emma is committed to applying an equity lens to her work (and life) and is always looking to meet people where they are at.
 In her spare time, Emma can be seen enjoying the outdoors with her dog Odie.
 They enjoy biking, hiking, kayaking, and backpacking together all year long!